raspberrypilearning/zombie-apocalypse-map/en/step_3.md

 ## Create a web page

 + You will display your zombie map on a web page.
 Create and save a web page called `index.html`.
-You will need to use a text editor on your computer to do this rather than using an online HTML editor.
+Use a text editor on your computer to do this, rather than using an online HTML editor.

 [[[generic-html-create-and-save]]]